This Is Elodie: Promotion

 The album was anticipated by some collaborations released between 2018 and 2019, including "Nero Bali" with Michele Bravi and Gué Pequeno and "Margarita" with Marracash; both were certified double platinum.
 The album also includes "Pensare male", recorded with The Kolors and certified platinum.

 In January 2020 "Non è la fine" with Gemitaiz and "Mal di testa" with Fabri Fibra were released.
 Elodie participated with "Andromeda" at the Sanremo Music Festival 2020, a choice made by the singer and the record label in order to "break certain schemes of the Italian discography, which is sometimes a bit too lazy".
 The single later peaked at number six on the FIMI Singles Chart, being certified platinum.

 On 13 May 2020 "Guaranà" was released as the eighth single and was included on the streaming reissue of the album, receiving a double disc of platinum.

 Critical reception

+This Is Elodie received generally positive reviews from italian music critics, who appreciated the artist's ability to experiment with new musical genres.

 Writing for All Music Italia, Fabio Fiume opined that "This Is Elodie" is "a well-finished, complete album, son of the times but with several songs that won't be old tomorrow".
+Mattia Marzi of Rockol wrote that Elodie has built herself "another identity" compared to previous projects, through an album in which she "seems to enjoy trying on many different outfits," resulting in a project that "has neither a center nor a precise or at least predominant sonic direction," concluding that This Is Elodie is "a snapshot of Italian pop 3.0."

+Gabriele Antonucci, reviewing the album for Panorama, described the album as "'curated, fresh and engaging,'" in which the singer "showcases growth" both vocally and in terms of artistic choices.
+Antonucci appreciated the different musical genres present, conceived as a "palette full of different colors."
+Luca Dondoni of La Stampa also dwelled on the different sounds of the album, describing it as "an ambitious project" for the singer.
+Gabriele Fazio of Agenzia Giornalistica Italia pointed out that although the nature of the album is "unashamedly commercial," the project turns out to be "enjoyable" and with "an intuition that goes far beyond the catchphrase sound."